eclipse-tractusx/tutorial-resources/mxd/README.md

 Using this convenient tool, we don't have to care about the intricacies of negotiation and transfer anymore, we can simply request an API token to Alice's proxy, and start sucking data out of it.
 We don't even need to worry about token expiry - the EDR API has a little gizmo that automatically refreshes the token if it nears expiry.

-A detailed docs about the EDR API is available [here](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/docs/samples/edr-api-overview/edr-api-overview.md)
+A detailed documentation about the EDR API is available [here](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/docs/samples/edr-api-overview/edr-api-overview.md).

-The EDR API is a tiny wrapper around the two contract negotiation and transfer state machine.
+The EDR API is a tiny wrapper on top of the contract negotiation and transfer state machines.
 With a single request the system will track the EDR negotiation for us, and it will store it locally for future usage.
 The API for starting a new EDR negotiation is similar to the contract negotiation one.

 We can start a new EDR negotiation with this `curl` command: